 Although altered in subsequent centuries, the Isle Garden is the most complete and amazing garden of the Habsburgs period.
 It is a combination of Flemish and Italian influences over a Hispano-Arabic base, and it gathers an exceptional sculpture collection distributed in a dozen fountains - most of them installed during the 17th century - whose order and meaning cannot be agreed by specialists on the matter.

-The garden was given this name because it is surrounded by the River Tagus on three of its sides and by an artificial island in its south side.
+The garden we are enjoying while listening to the audioguide was given this name because it is surrounded by the River Tagus on three of its sides and by an artificial island in its south side.
 Philip II, who was the real driving force behind the garden, turned the area into a privileged natural environment and took it to its maximum splendour.

 It can be accessed from above the reservoir that causes the estuary river, and on both sides of the floodgates, the Tagus falls in two cascades.
 On the left, we can see the Castanet Cascade, commissioned by Ferdinand VI to remind his wife Barbara of Portugal the murmur of the sea she missed so much from her country.

 26. The Fountain of Hercules and the Hydra and The Fountain of Apollo